TRAVIS: A SOLDIER’S STORY: A TALE OF RESILIENCE

 a.
 The history of the U.S. Army’s efforts to provide immediate care for battlefield injuries;

 b.
 The current system used by the U.S. Army to provide emergency medical care for wounded soldiers; or

 c.
 The life story of any quadruple amputee or a triple amputee, civilian or military, focusing on the concept of resilience and how they coped with their injuries.

-Bridges to Reading: Students interested in this film may want to read Sergeant Mills' best selling book, Tough As they Come.
+Students interested in this film may want to read Sergeant Mills’ best selling book, Tough As They Come.